 Specifications: Chipset: X570 | Memory: 4x DIMM, 128GB, DDR4-5100 | USB Ports: 12x rear IO | Network: 1x 2.5G LAN, 1x Wi-Fi 6 | Storage: 2x M.2, 8x SATA

 With several of its products making their way into this list, ASUS has shown that they are a committed company driven by providing quality and spectacular products to its customers.
-With so many different ideas and products under their ownership, it is no wonder why we will be looking at another one of their motherboards to see if it is the Best Motherboard For Ryzen 7 5800X.

 You will want to get a good amount of revenue ready for this motherboard as the ASUS ROG Crosshair VIII Dark Hero is probably one of the pricier motherboards on this list.
 However, you get what you pay for, and since you are paying a lot, you will get one of the finest motherboards for your Ryzen 7 5800X, which sets the standards for quality motherboards.